Waterbury Public Schools dismissing early due to humidity and heat Wednesday

 In addition, Schwartz said these conditions are not conducive for learning.

-After school sports programs and other extracurricular activities were also cancelled for Wednesday afternoon.
+After-school sports programs and other extracurricular activities were also canceled for Wednesday afternoon.